500 Global

 500 Global (previously 500 Startups) is an early-stage venture fund and seed accelerator founded in 2010 by Dave McClure and Christine Tsai.
 The fund admitted a first "class" of twelve startups to its incubator office in Mountain View, California in February 2011.
 They expanded to a second class of 21 in June 2011 and a third class of 34 in October 2011.
 500 Global has $2.3 billion in assets under management (AUM) as of March 2024.
-500 Global operates accelerator programs and provides seed investments for early-stage startups across the United States and internationally.

 Notable companies 500 Global invested in include Eat App, IDreamBooks, Little Eye Labs, myGengo, Cypheme, Cucumbertown, Visual.ly, Canva, Convoz, Udemy, RidePal and Aircall.